The City in Time: Space, Culture and Heritage

 Urban Resilience, Vulnerability and Sustainability – Ancient Perspectives by Simon Malmberg, Professor of Classical Archaeology, University of Bergen

-Urban structures, space, and resilience in medieval Europe – archaeological perspectives by Dirk Rieger, Head of Archaeology and Preservation of historical Monuments, Hansestadt Lübeck
+Urban structures, space, and resilience in medieval Europe – archaeological perspectives by Dirk Rieger, Head of Archaeology, Department of Archaeology and Preservation of historical Monuments, Hansestadt Lübeck

 |14:30–15:00||Architectural perspectives – the human and visual experience, by Petter Bergerud, Professor of Architecture, University of Bergen|